EuracBiomedicalResearch/genomic_viewer/README.md

 The main functionalities of the **Genomic viewer** can be accessed through the three tabs in the [central panel](#central-panel-anchor).
 These allow respectively to visualize the genomic and annotation tracks loaded by the user through the [Configuration file](#Configuration-file) with few options to adapt the output, to display and download the raw data corresponding to a user-selected genomic range, and to obtain an overview of some feature relative to the different tracks type.
 #### Genomic view plot of the selected genomic range

 The principal output of the app is the **genomic view plot**.
 This will be generated using the track files selected by the user in the [Configuration file](#Configuration-file).
 The tracks will be plotted after [Selecting the genomic region to visualize](#Selecting-the-genomic-region-to-visualize) and can be updated at any time.
+Tracks height is automatically scaled depending on the number of loaded datasets.
 Depending on the type of track and the wideness of the selected genomic region, the tool behaves differently to improve the image readability and computation speed.
 It follows a description of all the single tracks that can be displayed, if available which are the options that the user has to modify their visualization, and how the tool calculates the output depending on the size of the genomic range to be visualized.
 ##### 3D contacts Heatmap Matrix